jessicarush/python-notes/deployment.md

 # Deployment - Traditional Hosting

 Traditional hosting, means that the application is installed manually or through a scripted installer on a stock server machine.
-The process involves installing the application, its dependancies a production scale web server and configuring the system so that it is secure.
+The process involves installing the application, its dependencies a production scale web server and configuring the system so that it is secure.

 ## Table of contents